Please note: A detailed ‘Recommended Equipment List’ will be included in your walking pack

 ◻ SUN CREAM, SUNGLASSES AND SUNHAT (April to Sept) – Let’s hope you’ll need those!

 ◻ CAMERA – Vital for capturing photos of the stunning scenery along your trip, which help you brag to your friends about your holiday.

-◻ COMPASS – A compass (and the ability to use it) is a good idea but not a requirement for our Irish tours.
+◻ COMPASS – A compass (and the ability to use it) is a good idea but not a requirement for our tours in Scotland.

 ◻ WALKING POLES – Assist forward movement, reduce impact on your knees, and help with balance in difficult terrain.
 A pair is best but many hikers also just use one.